Run by School of Sport, Health and Exercise Sciences

 Teaching and Learning Strategy

+This course will be taught through a combination of lectures, seminar, tutorials and workshops.
 This is a double module.
 A double module involves up to 200 hours of student study.
 These 200 hours include all contact time with staff, private study time, and assessments.
 Outlined below is an approximate guide for the allocation of these 200 hours.
 This guide is intended to help students allocate the necessary time to various aspects of the module.

 Lecture contact time (9 lectures/workshops @ 4 hours/lecture) 36 hours

 - Literacy - Proficiency in reading and writing through a variety of media

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance

 - Exploring - Able to investigate, research and consider alternatives